Vatican Museums Tickets and Tours

 Guide: Yes

-• Fast-track entrance to the Museums and Sistine Chapel
+• Fast-track entrance to the Vatican Museums, Sistine Chapel, and optional St. Peter’s Basilica

 Pio-clementine museum in the evening